Tuesday, September 7, 2010

 One more broken thing I've noticed and had to fix in the source - you cannot send emails when using a layout (non-deprecated methods) from monorail.
 In order to fix this, I had to change one line in the asp view source.
 In AspViewEngine.Process(string, string, TextWriter, IDictionary):

-Process(templateName, output, null, null, controllerContext);
+Process(templateName, output, null, null, controllerContext);changes to

 Process(templateName, output, EngineContextLocator.Instance.LocateCurrentContext(), null, controllerContext);